imjimdash007/FreeRTOS/README.md

+# This is for FreeRTOS experiment in Windows + VSCode platform"

 # Hi there, I'm Jim Dash (aka AJ) 👋 🎸

 **Working Class Mystic | Total GEEK | Classic Rock Fanatic**